thanasipantazides/response-tools/docs/response_guide.md

 The RMF is a matrix that contains the energy redistribution information of the detector, this is the photon-to-count conversion probability.
 An incoming photon of energy $\epsilon$ can be detected by the telescope's sensor as a count with an energy $\lesssim\epsilon$ (say, $E$) due to scattering, detection efficiency, and energy resolution.
 Therefore, the energies we are interested in are the ones defined for the RMF creation.
 I.e., the defined photon energies/input axis controls the energies the ARF and photon models should be evaluated and the defined count bin energies/observable bins/output axis controls the binning of the observed data.

-Example RMFs for the CdTe and CMOS can be seen below (see the [Example FOXSI-4 RMFs](https://foxsi.github.io/response-tools/auto_examples/plot_rmf_examples.html#sphx-glr-auto-examples-plot-rmf-examples-py) example in the example gallery) which show the conversion probability of a photon being recorded as detector observable (i.e., either a count with a calibrated energy or DN):
+Example RMFs for the CdTe and CMOS can be seen below (see the [Example FOXSI-4 RMFs](https://foxsi.github.io/response-tools/auto_examples/plot_rmf_examples.html#sphx-glr-auto-examples-plot-rmf-examples-py) example in the example gallery) which show the conversion probability of a photon being recorded as detector observable (i.e., either a count with a calibrated energy or DN).
+The units of a response matrix will be observable/photon (e.g., counts/photon or DN/photon).

 ![FOXSI-4-telescope0-and-2-2D-RMF](../response_tools/assets/tel0_and_2_rmf.png "FOXSI-4 telescope 0 and 2 RMF.")